Jean-Clair Todibo: Loan to Benfica

 On 5 October 2020, Todibo joined Primeira Liga club Benfica on a one-year loan with an option to purchase for €20 million.

 Nice

 On 1 February 2021, Todibo joined Ligue 1 club Nice on loan with an option to buy after his loan contract was mutually terminated by Barcelona and Benfica.
 On 27 June, the move was made permanent by the club as they paid €8.5m (+ €7m in variables) to Barcelona.
 Barcelona also reserved rights to a percentage of his future sale.

 On 18 September 2022, he was sent off in a match against Angers after nine seconds, the fastest red card in Ligue 1 history.

 West Ham United

 On 10 August 2024, Todibo signed for Premier League team West Ham United on loan for the 2024–25 season.
-The deal reportedly includes an obligation to buy at the end of the season for €40 million.
+The deal included an obligation to buy at the end of the season for €40 million, to be activated if the club avoided relegation and retained their Premier League status.
+Following the close of the season, the obligation was met, with Todibo officially joining as a permanent squad member on July 1st.

+On 31 January 2026, Todibo was sent off for violent conduct during a Premier League fixture against Chelsea at Stamford Bridge.
+Following a dramatic second-half comeback by Chelsea, a mass brawl erupted in the stoppage time after West Ham's Adama Traoré shoved Marc Cucurella and João Pedro.
+Todibo was given a straight red card after a VAR review confirmed he had grabbed Pedro by the throat, marking his first Premier League sending off, and the third in his professional career.

+Loan to RC Lens

+On 1 September 2026, Todibo joined Ligue 1 club Lens on a one-year loan deal.